 Nobuhiko Tamura is Sunovion's champion of drug discovery and development and primary architect of the R&D that fuels the company’s dynamic discovery and development efforts.
-He assumed the executive leadership role of Sunovion as Vice Chair, Board of Directors in April 2014, and also serves as the Head of Global Clinical Development for Sumitomo Dainippon Pharma Co., Ltd. Group.

 Mr. Tamura serves on the Board of Directors of the Pharmaceutical Research & Manufacturers of America (PhRMA).

 Mr. Tamura earned his master’s degree in pharmacy from Tohoku University and his bachelor’s degree in pharmacy from the Tokyo University of Science.